SpecFlowOSS/SpecFlow/docs/index.rst

 A detailed step- by- step guide to start with SpecFlow can be found `here <https://docs.specflow.org/projects/getting-started/en/latest/>`_.

-**Start with a new project**

-Learn the basics of SpecFlow and follow our step by step guide to setup SpecFlow and the SpecFlow+ Runner with a new project in Visual Studio.

-`Getting Started with a new project <https://docs.specflow.org/projects/specflow/en/latest/Getting-Started/Getting-Started-With-A-New-Project.html>`_

 **Start with an example project**

 Follow our step by step guide to explore, experiment and learn the basics of SpecFlow based on a simple web application project using SpecFlow and the SpecFlow+ Runner.